swaptacular/swpt_accounts/protocol.rst

    are met, an account SHOULD be removed from the server's
-   database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) enough time have passed since account's creation;
+   database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) enough time has passed since account's creation;
    [#creation-date]_ 4) accont's configuration settings have not been updated for some time; [#config-delay]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the